lonelykatana/jasa/readme.rst

-Input table "jasa" into phpmyadmindatabase open with "localhost/jasa"
+Input table "jasa" into phpmyadmindatabase

+Open with "localhost/jasa"